KadeLehman/inputvalidator/README.md

 - Alphabetic characters only include "A through Z" case-insensitive.
 No diacritics such as the squiggly n in "jalepeno" and accent marks on vowels are allowed.
 - I have not tested many more possible inputs and my logic is not as clean and all-encompassing as my phone number regex logic.
 You may encounter some unexpected accepts and rejects since my name-regex is rather generalized to make my test cases work.
 - Due to this generality, "Smith, John, Michael" is valid even though it is a confusing, ambiguous grouping of the parts of this person's name.
 It is intended as Last, First, Middle, but this is not immediately obvious.
+- I noticed after I made my regex that the project instructions specify that a full name should be supplied.
+My regex will accept single names, which is not following this instruction, so ideally this would need to be changed before putting the code into production (so people cannot lazily type a first name, then others cannot supply that duplicate name).

 ## Phone Number